Lollorm/Super-Mario-Bros-AI/README.md

 # Super Mario AI
->This repository explores multiple approaches to training AI agents to play Super Mario Bros and Super Mario World.
+>This repository explores multiple artificial intelligence approaches used to train agents to play Super Mario Bros and Super Mario World.

 ---